Foxfire342/azure-network-protocols/README.md

 <img src="https://i.imgur.com/w4FNSya.png" height="80%" width="80%" alt="Networking Tab on Virtual Machine Page"/>
 </p>
 <p>
 Once we are on the networking page, a virtual network, subnet, and public IP address should be already created for us by default.
 The Subnet IP will be important later because this is what we will use to communicate with the Linux VM that we will be creating in the next step.
-It will also be essential for us to select the same virtual network (VM-1 -vnet or in your case the name maybe different) for the second VM to ensure that both VMs are operating under the same umbrella virtual network.
+It will also be essential for us to select the same virtual network (VM-1 -vnet or in your case the name may be different) for the second VM to ensure that both VMs are operating under the same umbrella virtual network.
+After reviewing this page, click "review+create" at the bottom to have your first virtual machine created.
 </p>
 <br />